bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-This parameter controls the primary height sensor used by the EKF.
-If the selected option cannot be used, it will default to Baro as the primary height source.
-Setting 0 will use the baro altitude at all times.
-Setting 1 uses the range finder and is only available in combination with optical flow navigation (EK3_GPS_TYPE = 3).
-Setting 2 uses GPS.
-Setting 3 uses the range beacon data.
-NOTE - the EK3_RNG_USE_HGT parameter can be used to switch to range-finder when close to the ground.
+Primary height sensor used by the EKF.
+If the selected option cannot be used, baro is used.
+1 uses the range finder and only with optical flow navigation (EK2_GPS_TYPE = 3), Do not use "1" for terrain following.
+NOTE: the EK3_RNG_USE_HGT parameter can be used to switch to range-finder when close to the ground.

 |Value|Meaning|
 |:---:|:---:|